adstuart/azure-privatelink-dns-microhack/README.md

 Verify:

-- Clear the DNS cache on your *onprem-client-vm* VM via 'ipconfig /flushdns'.
+- Clear the DNS cache on your *onprem-mgmt-vm* VM via 'ipconfig /flushdns'.
 - Clear the DNS cache on your *onprem-dns-vm* VM.
 (Browse DNS Manager, right-click server name 'clear cache')
-- Re-run nslookup on the *onprem-client-vm* VM to ensure the Private IP is once again being returned, launch SSMS and ensure you are able to access your SQL Server.
+- Re-run nslookup on the *onprem-mgmt-vm* VM to ensure the Private IP is once again being returned, launch SSMS and ensure you are able to access your SQL Server.

 ## :checkered_flag: Results